coopersemantics/UncleBarany/README.md

 <h2>UncleBarany</h2>

-<p>UncleBarany is a JavaScript module that generates HTML from CSS selectors.</p>
+<p>UncleBarany is a DOM builder that generates HTML from CSS syntax.</p>